radicalloop/coding-styleguide/php/README.md

     }
     ```

-- **String**: Always write string in single quotes unless string has variable
+- **String**: Always write string in single quotes unless string has a variable

     ```php
     $str = 'This is string';